-Once the recording is done, the engineer, producer, musician, etc. can listen critically to the takes, going through each mic one by one until a favourite is chosen.
-Alternatively, mic signals can be combined in order to find an even better sound.
+Once the recording is done, the engineer, producer, musician, etc., can listen critically to the takes, going through each mic one by one until a favourite is chosen.
+Alternatively, mic signals can be combined to find an even better sound.

 Once a preferred mic (or mics) is agreed upon, recording can move forward with the best microphone for the job!

-Alternatively, this exercise could be done in down time to better understand your mic locker.
-Microphone shootouts can prove invaluable to better understanding of your microphones and preamps and the applications in which they perform at their best.
+Alternatively, this exercise could be done in downtime to understand your mic locker better.
+Microphone shootouts can prove invaluable to a better understanding of your microphones and preamps and the applications in which they perform at their best.

-Microphone shootouts will develop your microphone selection and positioning skills, allowing you to better serve your clients and your own projects.
+Microphone shootouts will develop your microphone selection and positioning skills, allowing you to serve your clients and your own projects better.
 Experimentation, like mic shootouts, is key to furthering your knowledge.
 However, the knowledge gained helps tremendously in improving efficiency in the studio and the quality of your work.

 My New Microphone has plenty of articles to help you choose the best microphone for specific applications, consider checking them out!

 • What Is The Best Microphone?
 (Full Guide To Choosing The Best Mic)

 • Recommended Microphones And Accessories

 What are good mics for recording vocals?
 Large-diaphragm condenser microphones are typically the best choice for recording most vocal types.
 They generally have great accuracy and presence and help to accentuate vocals.
 For harder vocals, large-diaphragm moving-coil dynamics may provide more edge.